dialectlabs/react/README.md

 `@dialectlabs/react-ui` contains pre-built, themeable, self-sufficient and _opinionated_ UI components for messaging and notification centers.

 - All exposed components are themed and can be configured to fit different use-cases
-- Even though exported UIs are controlled React components, the UI state can be handled anywhere in your dapp (e.g. routing)
+- Even though exported UIs are uncontrolled React components, the UI state can be handled anywhere in your dapp (e.g. routing)

 ### Basic